Co-op Conversations

 The Canadian Centre for the Study of Co-operatives' (CCSC) Co-op Conversations is a monthly online gathering for co-operative sector professionals to learn from others in the field and exchange information in a casual setting.
 The CCSC believes that the best learning is peer-to-peer, and casual conversations across different organizations are what break old thinking patterns, make new connections, and generate fresh perspectives.
 Each Co-op Conversation will be held during lunch hours (Saskatchewan time) on the first Wednesday of the month.

-Co-op Conversation featuring Brett Fairbairn event poster
+Co-op Conversation featuring Mitch Diamantopoulos event poster

 Biography